 So let's dive in.
-Here's everything we know so far about the PlayStation 5 is just a scroll away...
+Everything the world knows so far about the PlayStation 5 is just a scroll away...

 Looking for a new TV to make the most out of your inevitable console purchase next year?
-Then look no further, for we've found the best Black Friday TV deals live right now!
+Then look no further, for we've found the best TV deals live right now!

 PlayStation 5 release date

 Previously, in an interview with Wired, Cerny had only said that the PlayStation 5 would not be available before April 2020.
 Now the company has finally gone on record with an end of year PS5 release, which was confirmed at CES 2020.

 A recent leak had suggested the PS5 would be launched on the 12th February 2020.
 It's rumoured the console might be unveiled at an event called 'Playstation Meeting 2020'.
-Could this mean discounts on the PS4 this Black Friday?
 We shall see...

 Will the PlayStation 5 have a 4K Blu-ray drive?